FabricioL/FabricioL/README.md

 Bachelor of Computer Science.
 Currently doing a doctorate in Computing.
 Specialized in Metaheuristics.
-Interested in algoritics, automata and language design
+Interested in algorithmics, automata and language design